Kimluur/RiskSniffer/README.md

 ## How to run:
-* To run this program without the Startup.py(todo: make startup.py) enter following commands:
+* To run this program enter following commands:

 		cd "yourpathhere"\mitmproxy